MENU/TOP

 NON-MEMBERS: Required fees: $80 per session (or $360 for the year)

 Dinner: Beit Midrash always starts with DINNER!
 The meal will vary each week, and registrants will be notified in advance of what’s on the menu that week (Pizza, Pasta, Mexican, Sushi, Salads, Panda Express, and more).
-You can sign up for meals for the year at $300.
-That’s a $100 discount!
-If you opt out of the year plan, you can do drop-in dinner for $20.
+You can sign up for meals for the whole year at $300.
+If you opt out of the year plan, you can do drop-in dinners for $20 per week.

 Exploring Judaism